CrossRef/event-data-common/README.md

  - `time docker-compose -f docker-compose-integration-tests.yml run -w /code test lein test :integration`

-If the bucket is not empty, tests will still pass, but it may take a long time to clear them.
-The AWS command-line tools provide a quick parallel way to empty a bucket.
+If the bucket is not empty, tests will still pass, but it may take a long time to clear the bucket.
+The AWS command-line tools provide a quick parallel way to empty a bucket:

  - `aws s3 rm --region «REGION» --recursive s3://«BUCKET»`